 We regulate dog breeding establishments within Belfast to make sure that they meet minimum standards of accommodation, environment, mating, whelping, behaviour, socialising and health.
 We have a statutory duty to make sure that the Welfare of Animal (Dog Breeding Establishments and Miscellaneous Amendments) Regulation (Northern Ireland) 2013 is enforced.

-If you are planning to operate a dog breeding establishment within the Belfast City Council area you must apply to us for a licence. applications are only available from after an inspection from our dog warden service.
+If you want to operate a dog breeding establishment within the Belfast City Council area you must apply to us for a licence.
+But you cannot apply until our dog warden service has inspected the premises.

 If you need advice or guidance on dog breeding, email email@example.com or call 028 9027 0431.

 Requirements for setting up a dog breeding establishment